Returning to Fear Factory

 I lumped the two albums together mainly due to the fact that they share so many of the same songs or song titles.
 The production quality may be significantly different in terms of their final release and re-release versions, but the genre and the songs are very much the same.

 This is perhaps the rawest the band has ever been with Bell's vocals consisting almost entirely of scratchy screams and deep growls.
-His melodic singing that he would come to use more and more with time is barely to be found on these albums.
+His melodic singing which he would come to use more and more with time is barely to be found on these albums.

 I'm surprised how much more I like them now than I have in the past.
 When I was more obsessed with the band, I often ignored these entries, but that's changed with my taste.
 The albums have actually ended up being a little more timeless than I had expected.
 The fast, short tracks with blistering blast beats can, in fact, be used as evidence to name Fear Factory as one of the pioneers for the Grindcore and Deathcore sub-genres of metal with these songs; for better or for worse.